 For radio amateurs

-On March 20, our spacecraft is to be launched into orbit by launching a Soyuz-2.1a rocket with a Fregat upper stage from the Baikonur cosmodrome.
-Separation time is expected to be 10:30:32 UTC, beaconing start time is expected to be 10:35:32 UTC.
+On March 22, our spacecraft is launched into orbit by launching a Soyuz-2.1a rocket with a Fregat upper stage from the Baikonur cosmodrome.

 We invite all radio amateurs to take part in receiving signals.
 We have prepared a software package that will allow you to decode almost all types of data that will be transmitted from satellites, primarily beacons, as well as connect to a centralized telemetry database db.satnogs.org and transmit received packets to us and all radio amateurs (this option can be prohibited).